Skip to Content

 Curious about what does a mucus plug look like?
 I was too.
-Get ready, because I’ve got mucus plug pictures. 😉
+Get ready, because I’ve got mucus plug photos!

-A mucus plug is thick mucus shaped like it came from a large smoothie straw, and can be clear, opaque, pink, tinged with red, or brown.
+A mucus plug is thick mucus shaped like it came from a large smoothie straw, and can be clear, opaque, pink, tinged with red, or brown, with or without bloodyshow.

 How Big is the Mucus Plug?